VidunderGunder/ml-ady-report/README.md

 ### Challenges

-**Cheaper robotics:** As robotics and AI develop, mass production of robots will reduce MLAdy's advantage.
+**Cheaper robotics:** As robotics and AI develop, mass production will reduce MLAdy's advantage.
 Thus, a guiding factor for all decisions should be maintaining the ability for speedy pivots.
 The framework proposed allows for alternative use by design, and will prepare MLAdy to do more custom solutions, consulting or software for other players in robotics, should the competitive advantage of retrofitting fade.

 ![Pivots](images/pivots.png)
 ![Mass Produced Robots](images/pricedrop.png)